sdc-china/IDA-doc/_posts/2018-06-03-analyzer-analyze-workflow-projects-with-analyzer-toolkit-references.md

 ---
-title: "Analyze Workflow projects with analyzer toolkit references"
+title: "Analyze Workflow Projects with Analyzer Toolkit References"
 category: analyzer
 date: 2018-06-03 14:17:55
 last_modified_at: 2019-11-26 14:50:00
 ---

-# Analyze Workflow projects with analyzer toolkit references
+# Analyze Workflow Projects with Analyzer Toolkit References
 ***

 ## Setting up the Workflow project and perform it.